COVID-19 (Coronavirus) Resource Center

 Tobacco Cessation Resources

 Smokers are likely to be more vulnerable to COVID-19 as the act of smoking means that fingers (and possibly contaminated cigarettes) are in contact with lips which increases the possibility of transmission of virus from hand to mouth.
 Learn how to quit today.
+Call Call 1-800-784-8669 or visit the CDC website for resources.

 Virtual Recovery Programs